esony/exam-question-database/README.md

 A relational database to store multiple choice questions and true/false statements for university course exams.

-Multi course
-Multi subject
-Multi language
-Hints and feedback
+Multi course, multi subject, multi language, hints and feedback